-(25) And if the milk did not change the colour of the water, it combines with the water to make up three logs, and so renders the mikweh invalid.
+(25) And if the milk did not change the color of the water, it combines with the water to make up three logs, and so renders the Mikweh invalid.

-(26) Because some water must have adhered to the body of the first person, thus reducing the quantity of the mikweh to less than 40 se'ahs.
+(26) Because some water must have adhered to the body of the first person, thus reducing the quantity of the Mikweh to less than 40 se'ahs.